 - To inspire and inform student activism regarding issues of global injustice.

-- To build a community of scholars at SLU whose teaching and research focuses on global challenges by forging interdisciplinary ties and collaboration across the University.
+- To build a community of scholars at SLU whose teaching and research focus on global challenges by forging interdisciplinary ties and collaboration across the University.

 - To foster faculty and student cooperation in the area of international service.